Skip to content

 What should I do if my business is moving premises?

-You should ideally give your supplier a month’s notice of your business’ move, but you may want to give them more than that to be safe.
-Make sure you don’t leave it too late, as you could be charged expensive out-of-contract charges.
-If you end up cancelling with your old supplier without arranging a new one, you’ll be put on a deemed rate, which can be much more expensive.
+You should ideally give your supplier a month’s notice of your move.
+Just don’t leave it too late.
+If you end up cancelling your old supplier without arranging a new one, you’ll likely be put on a more expensive deemed rate.

 How do I find out when my energy contract ends?